-Point Source Pollution: Pollution that can be traced to a single source (e.g., a smokestack at a factory).
+Point source pollution: Pollution that can be traced to a single source (e.g., a smokestack at a factory).

-Polychlorinated Biphenyls (PCBs): Chemicals used in electrical transformers, hydraulic equipment, capacitors, and similar equipment.
+Polychlorinated biphenyls (PCB): Chemicals used in electrical transformers, hydraulic equipment, capacitors, and similar equipment.

-Positive Train Control (PTC) Infrastructure: Integrated command, control, communications, and information systems for controlling train movements that improve railroad safety by significantly reducing the probability of collisions between trains, casualties to roadway workers, and damage to equipment.
+Positive train control (PTC) infrastructure: Integrated command, control, communications, and information systems for controlling train movements that improve railroad safety by significantly reducing the probability of collisions between trains, casualties to roadway workers, and damage to equipment.

-Positive Train Control (PTC) Systems: The Rail Safety Improvement Act requires that railroads implement PTC systems to prevent train-to-train collisions on certain rail lines by the end of 2015.
+Positive train control (PTC) systems: PTC refers to communication-based/ processor-based train control technology designed to prevent train-to-train collisions, over speed derailments, incursions into established work zone limits, and the movement of a train through a main line switch in the improper position.
+The Rail Safety Improvement Act requires that railroads implement PTC systems to prevent train-to-train collisions on certain rail lines by the end of 2015.